vanshita-tilwani/stock-wise-app/res/README.txt

 GUI Interface supports following features :

+1. Create a Flexible Portfolio
+2. View all the portfolio
+3. Buy a stock and add to portfolio
+4. Sell a stock from the portfolio
+5. Evaluate Portfolio Composition at a date
+6. Evaluate Portfolio Value at a date
+7. Evaluate Portfolio Cost Basis at a date
+8. Saving the portfolio to File
+9. Loading the portfolios from file
+10. Creating a Recurring Investment Strategy
+11. Creating a Fixed One Time Investment Strategy
+12. Applying a Strategy to a Portfolio
+13. Creating a Dollar-Cost Averaging Portfolio

 STEPS TO CREATE A PORTFOLIO
 1. Click on Create Portfolio menu option
 2. Enter the name of non-existing portfolio